CHALLENGESurvey as many attendees as possible fast and with maximum involvement in the interview

 How do companies structure their internal product management process?

-We also wanted to better understand our target audience and improve our customer profile.
+We also wanted to better understand our target audience and improve our buyer persona.
 The third one was extra credit.
-Because who wouldn’t want to improve it, right?
-Additionally, we wanted to validate our previous assumptions on the role of product design and development among the startups by conducting a series of interviews among the conference attendees (who could potentially be users of our service).
+Because who doesn’t want to improve it, right?
+Additionally, we wanted to validate our previous assumptions on the role of digital product design and development among the startups by conducting a series of interviews among the conference attendees (who could potentially be users of our service).

 Based on the desired outcomes we then prepared the list of questions and a script.